git/git.github.io/rev_news/drafts/edition-113.md

 + [Highlights from Git 2.46](https://github.blog/open-source/git/highlights-from-git-2-46/)
   by Taylor Blau on GitHub Blog.
-Those include pseudo-merge reachability bitmaps, subcommands in [git-config](https://git-scm.com/docs/git-config/2.46.0) (like `git config list`), enhanced credential helper protocol, and improving still experimental reftable support.
+Those include pseudo-merge reachability bitmaps, subcommands in [git-config](https://git-scm.com/docs/git-config/2.46.0) (like `git config list`), an enhanced credential helper protocol, and improving the still experimental reftable support.
 + [What’s new in Git 2.46.0?](https://about.gitlab.com/blog/2024/07/29/whats-new-in-git-2-46-0/)
   by Justin Tobler on GitLab Blog.
-Higlights include tooling to migrate reference backends (from files backend to reftables), symref update instructions for `git update-ref --stdin`, `git config` interface improvements (mentioned in the previous article linked), and bundle URI fixes.
+Highlights include tooling to migrate reference backends (from files backend to reftables), symref update instructions for `git update-ref --stdin`, `git config` interface improvements (mentioned in the previous article linked), and bundle URI fixes.
 + [Anyone can Access Deleted and Private Repository Data on GitHub](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github) via Cross Fork Object Reference (CFOR) from another [public] fork.
   Any code committed to a public repository may be accessible forever as long as there is at least one public fork of that repository.
-  This is intentional design decision by GitHub; see [the documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/what-happens-to-forks-when-a-repository-is-deleted-or-changes-visibility).
+  This is an intentional design decision by GitHub; see [the documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/what-happens-to-forks-when-a-repository-is-deleted-or-changes-visibility).
   There is though a separate fork network for public and for private versions of the same repository.<br>
   Posted on Truffle Security blog.